pkolomeitsev/woo-exchange-rate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows to add exchange rates for WooCommerce
+Allows to add exchange rates for WooCommerce store

 == Description ==

 Woo Exchange Rate Plugin - is a simple plugin, which allows you to change product price according currency exchange rate.
-Default currency must have exchange rate equal = 1.
-All other currencies rates should be set according exchange rate of default one.
+Default currency must have exchange rate equals 1.
+All other currencies rates should be set according exchange rate to default one.
-End-user can buy products from your WooCommerce Shop using different currencies.
+End-user can buy products from your WooCommerce store using different currencies.

 All currencies info are based on WooCommerce plugin data.